phpbbireland/epm/README.md

 # Electronic Parts Manager (epm)

 A complete web application for managing electronic parts inventory with CRUD operations (Create, Read, Update, Delete).
 Build with Claude AI and my 2 cents, works perfectly but might needs some UI tweaks.

-**Migration file only used in development, not required for install, use database.sql**
+**Migration files are only used in development, not required for install, use default database.sql**

 ## Features